 - 1. Warning, after school detention, lunch detention, and parents/guardians notification and/or other consequences. - 2.
 Detention, plan and conference with student, team and parents. - 3.
+Strategies such as restorative conferencing, student reflection time, and conflict circles will be utilized when practicable and appropriate to hold individuals accountable for their behavior.
+Accountability means acknowledging what was done wrong, facing the people who were harmed, and repairing the harm in the community. - 4.
 Consequences for any further or more severe Tier I incidents will move to Tier II.